peterzan/AWS-voice-app/README.md

 # Hosted-voice-app
-A simple voice app using Twilio TwiML APIs.
+A  voice app using Twilio TwiML APIs.
 You need to have a Twilio account and purchase a phone number.
 Sub your hosting service URL, email address, Twilio and personal phone numbers, and LinkedIn & Twitter accounts.

-The rest is up to you.
+If you want to implement the texting feature (SMS), then do not purchase a Twilio toll free phone number.
+Toll free numbers do not support SMS.

+The best usage comes from accessing the app with a mobile phone.
+Land line phones obviously do not support the texting function, if you decide to implement that feature.

+Enjoy.